ScienceParkStudyGroup/2021_summer_school/index.md

 	- Parallel track 1: microbiome analysis, amplicon and shotgun metagenomics.
 	- Parallel track 2: geospatial scientist.
 	- Parallel track 3: RNA-seq analysis.
-You do not have to participate to all modules but, rather, you can register for one or more two-day training modules independently.
+You do not have to participate in all modules but, rather you can register for one or more two-day training modules independently.

 ## Costs
 Free for staff from the SILS and IBED institutes (FNWI, University of Amsterdam).